SNCASO SO.8000 Narval: Design and development

 The Narval was exhibited in that year's Paris Air Show in May and resumed flight testing.
 On 24 May it reached a speed of 500 km/h at which time it began pitching oscillations and the controls became harder to move.
 The aircraft's airframe and engine were modified in August and the engine's crankshaft broke during a flight on 7 September.
 The Chauvière propeller proved to be a disappointment and plans were made to replace with a Rotol model although this was never implemented.
 During a speed run with the engine limited to 3,000 rpm on 3 November, the Narval only reached 560 km/h at 5800 m.
 A week later the aircraft was flown to the Air Force's flight-test center at Brétigny for the service evaluation.
 The report was damning, judging its performance and stability inadequate, which meant that it would not be a good gun platform.
-The test pilots noted that the Narval tended to go into a dive when engine power was reduced, something that would make carrier landings very difficult, and that it demonstrated poor flying characteristics whenever the flap were retracted or extended.
+The test pilots noted that the Narval tended to go into a dive when engine power was reduced, something that would make carrier landings very difficult, and that it demonstrated poor flying characteristics whenever the flaps were retracted or extended.

 The first prototype finally made its first flight on 9 December, the test pilot, Roger Carpentier, complaining that he had to struggle to keep the wings level in flight.
 During a flight on the second prototype on 16 December, Carpentier confirmed most of the official observations, commenting that he found it impossible to perform an aileron roll at a speed of 460 km/h.
 Another pilot discovered that the first prototype behaved differently from the second one when the flaps were retracted, it banked to the right instead of diving.
 Flight testing ended on 7 January after the first prototype had only flown twice and the second one forty-four times for a total of 25 hours and 50 minutes of flight time.
 The aircraft were scrapped after the Narval program was cancelled in April.
 Contributing factors to the decision was the American delivery of Grumman F6F Hellcat and Vought F4U Corsair carrier fighters and that other French fighter projects used turbojets for power, which rendered the Narval fundamentally obsolete, despite a proposal by SNCASO in October 1948 to replace the Arsenal 12H with the British Rolls-Royce Nene turbojet as the SO.8010.